quantumJLBass/mage-winstore/README.md

 It should also allow for custom parts that are for utilities and what not.
 Hooked in by choice to extend this.

-This will have to have an extension to pair with this app
+This will have to have an extension to pair with this app.
+That extension wil also extend the rest API.
+We want to trigger things like a clean up or, turn on/off a sale